 Bioengineering Approaches to Hair Regeneration: Kageyama

-Earlier this week, Yokohama National University (Japan)’s Dr. Tatsuto Kageyama published a very lengthy and detailed paper in a Japanese scientific journal called Journal of the Society of Bioengineering.
+Recently, Yokohama National University (Japan)’s Dr. Tatsuto Kageyama published a very lengthy and detailed paper in a Japanese scientific journal called Journal of the Society of Bioengineering.
 Dr. Kageyama works at the renowned Fukuda Lab in Japan, which is led by Dr. Junji Fukuda.
 The actual paper is in Japanese and is titled: “Bioengineering approaches for hair follicle regeneration.

 I have translated it and will break out the main details in this post.
 Besides discussing his team’s scientific approach to hair regrowth, Mr. Kageyama also outlines their overall progress and future plans (though he gives on exact dates for clinical trials).
-Make sure to check out the diverse range of Google Scholar citations for Mr. Kagema.
+Make sure to check out the diverse range of Google Scholar citations for Mr. Kageyama.
 In most of his important hair growth related papers, he is a co-author with Dr. Fukuda and others.

 Previously, I also mentioned that Ayaka Nanmo, Tatsuto Kageyama and Junji Fukuda are co-founders of a new company named TrichoSeeds.
 It aims to provide “hair regeneration medicine.”